This is the multi-page printable view of this section. Click here to print.

 }

-is shorthand for an indexer provided by lucille-core
+At a minimum, indexer must contain either type or class. type is shorthand for an indexer provided by lucille-core -

-can contain a variety of additional properties as well.
+it can be "Solr", "OpenSearch", "ElasticSearch", or "CSV". indexer can contain a variety of additional properties as well.

 Some Indexers do not support certain properties, however.
-For example, OpenSearchIndexer
+For example, OpenSearchIndexer and ElasticsearchIndexer do not support

-module contains a number of commonly used indexers.
+The lucille-core module contains a number of commonly used indexers.
 Additional indexers with a large number of dependencies are provided as optional plugin modules.

 Lucille Indexers (Core)